tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 ```
 Any command must ensure that it returns some events only if those events, when applied to the current aggregate state, will return an Ok result (and no error).
-Commands can use event caching if it is enabled.
+Commands can use event caching if it is enabled as we have seen in the previous section.

 ## Undoer

-A command may have associated an _undoer_ which is similar to a command but it is aimedo to  compensate the effect of a command in case such command is a part of a transaction that fails.
-We need the _undoer_ only if the storage lack of multiple streams transactions.
+A command may have associated an _undoer_ which is similar to a command but it is aimedo to compensate the effect of a command in case such command is a part of a multiple stream transaction that fails.
+We need the _undoer_ only if the storage lack of multiple streams transactions (which is the case of EventStoreDb)

 ```FSharp
     type Undoer<'A, 'E when 'E :> Event<'A>> = 'A -> Result<List<'E>, string>